Buck Ruxton: Appeal

 Ruxton did file an appeal against his conviction.
 In this appeal, Ruxton contended that in the judge's final instructions delivered to the jury, the jury had been urged to consider prosecution testimony pertaining to bloodstains found upon the suit Ruxton had given to the Hampshires which had been introduced as evidence, but that he had not instructed the jury to also consider the testimony also delivered by a prosecution witness who had conceded that the bloodstains upon the garment may have originated from completely innocent sources.
 Furthermore, the appeal stated that a forensic examination of his vehicle—contended by the prosecution to have been the vehicle used to transport the bodies—had revealed no traces of either mud or blood.
-Ruxton thus contended that the cumulative effect of all matters raised were tantamount to a substantial misdirection.
-As such, Ruxton contended the verdict should not be allowed to stand.
+Ruxton contended that the cumulative effect of all matters raised were tantamount to a substantial misdirection and that as such, the verdict should not be allowed to stand.

 This appeal was heard at the Court of Criminal Appeal by the Lord Chief Justice (Lord Hewart), Mr Justice du Parq, and Mr Justice Goddard on 27 April 1936.
-The appeal was dismissed that same day as being "insufficient as to even remotely suggesting" any form of misdirection on the part of the judge at [Ruxton's] trial.
+The appeal was dismissed that same day as being "insufficient as to even remotely suggesting" any form of misdirection on the part of the judge at Ruxton's trial.

 Execution

-In the hours immediately prior to his execution, Buck Ruxton wrote a letter to his chief defence counsel, Norman Birkett KC In this letter, Ruxton thanked Birkett for the skill in which he had conducted his defence, before stating: "I know that in a few hours I shall be going to meet my Maker.
+In the hours immediately prior to his execution, Buck Ruxton wrote a letter to his chief defence counsel, Norman Birkett KC.
+In this letter, Ruxton thanked Birkett for the skill in which he had conducted his defence, before stating: "I know that in a few hours I shall be going to meet my Maker.
 But I say to you, sir, I am entirely innocent of this crime."

-Despite a petition from Lancaster residents urging clemency for Ruxton having collected over 10,000 signatures, Ruxton was hanged at HM Prison Manchester on the morning of 12 May 1936.
+Despite a petition from Lancaster residents urging clemency for Ruxton having collected over 10,000 signatures, he was hanged at HM Prison Manchester on the morning of 12 May 1936.
 His executioner was Albert Pierrepoint.